-HOW DOES CULTURE INFLUENCE OUR INTELLIGENCE AT WORKPLACE?
+HOW DOES CULTURE INFLUENCE

 The very essence of a person lies in their culture.
 Everything we do, everything we see, perceive, interpret and understand has a cultural link attached to it.
 How we behave (verbally and non-verbally) has, in many ways, got to do with the culture we have been brought up into.
 The world that we live in today, thanks to the ever increasing growth in technology and science, has become quite interconnected.
 We no longer have to travel to another country in order to experience or live another culture.
 While on one hand, experiencing different cultures has become rather easy, on the other hand, what comes as a problem now is what is known as a culture shock.